What is a Brachioplasty?

 Modern surgery is safe.
 There is, however, no such thing as “risk free” surgery.
 The important thing is to understand any potential risks and minimise their occurrence by appropriate planning and management.

 SCARS: The scars usually extend from the inner aspect of the elbow up into the axilla (armpit).
 Dr Layt will place them in the most inconspicuous line possible, but you will always see them to some extent.
 No matter how carefully we make repairs, using the best plastic surgery techniques, you will always have scars.
 Initially, the scars will appear red or dark pink, and they will slowly fade over a period of months to a year or more.
 The scars will start out very narrow, but may widen over time.
 Neither you, nor Dr Layt can control their eventual width.
-Dr Layt advises taping the wounds with Fixomull or Hypafix tape for 3 months after the operation to decrease scar thickening and widening.
-The tape is changed every 2 – 3 days as required
+Dr Layt advises taping the wounds with Fixomull or Hypafix tape for three months after the operation to decrease scar thickening and widening.
+The tape is changed every 2 – 3 days as required.

 UNEVEN SKIN CONTOURS: Following your upper arm lift, the skin contours may be slightly uneven and areas of slight depression or wrinkling can occur.
 As healing progresses, most of these problems (if present) usually improve dramatically.